scozic/jxapi-core/doc/manual/RestRequestPagination.md

 JXAPI wrapper allows to define pagination for such endpoint, so that fetching next or remaining pages from a response can be handled easily regardless of pagination protocol.

-## Developping a wrapper: Have a REST endpoint implement pagination features.
+## Developing a wrapper: Have a REST endpoint implement pagination features.

 Here is an example of a paginated endpoint definition in a descriptor file:
 ```yaml